antihaddock/mlops_camp_project/README.md

 # Model Monitoring
 We utilise evidently for model monitoring.
-Code related to model monitoring can be found in `./monitoring` directory. `./model/predict.py` and `./model/config_db.py` contain the code base for evidently reports to be generated and logged on a ML model run.
+Code related to model monitoring can be found in `./model/evidently_log.py` file. `./model/predict.py` and `./model/config_db.py` contain the code base for evidently reports to be generated and logged on a ML model run.
 The evidently data is stored in the postgres database for access by a Grafana dashboard (which is also deployed as a docker container).

-I have had a horrid time trying to get Evidently working on this dataset to no success(really weird data type errors that make no sense).
-As such all the code is configured to run reports, store reports and dashboard, but in order for the repo to run for anyone, it is commented out in `./model/predict.py`
+The Evidently reports takes several minutes on this dataset to generate.
+As such it is run asynchronously in `predict.py` to avoide the API from retuning the prediction results.
+As such all the code is configured to run reports, store reports in a database and facilitate dashboarding  asynchronously to the model returning results.
+`check_model_performance()`  function returns a boolean result if the auc of the predicted results are below the threshold.
+This can be used to retrigger model training if the result is below the set threshold by using the `subprocess` library to call and run the `/orchestration/prefect_train.py` file which is responsible for model training.

 # Reproducibility
 To run and deploy this setup to AWS you need to follow the below steps: